benjaminion/upgrading-ethereum-book/src/book.md

 #### Summary

  - Each validator maintains an _effective balance_ in addition to its actual balance.
-  - The validator's "weight" or influence in the protocol is proportional to its effective balance, as are its rewards and penalties.
+ - The validator's influence in the protocol is proportional to its effective balance, as are its rewards and penalties.
  - The effective balance tracks the validator's actual balance, but is designed to change much more rarely.
 This is an optimisation.
  - A validator's effective balance is capped at 32 ETH.

 #### Introduction

-Each validator maintains two records of its balance on the beacon chain: its actual balance and its effective balance.
+The beacon chain maintains two separate records of each validator's balance: its actual balance and its effective balance.

-A validator's actual balance is the sum of any deposits made for it via the deposit contract, plus accrued beacon chain rewards, minus accrued penalties.
+A validator's actual balance is straightforward.
+It is the sum of any deposits made for it via the deposit contract, plus accrued beacon chain rewards, minus accrued penalties.
 Withdrawals are not yet possible, but will be subtracted from this balance when available.
 The actual balance is rapidly changing, being updated at least once per epoch for all active validators, and every slot for sync committee participants.
 It is also fine-grained: units of the actual balance are Gwei, that is, $10^{-9}$ ETH.

 A validator's effective balance is derived from its actual balance in such a way that it changes much more slowly.
 To achieve this, the units of effective balance are whole Ether (see [`EFFECTIVE_BALANCE_INCREMENT`](/part3/config/preset#effective_balance_increment)), and changes to the effective balance are subject to [hysteresis](#hysteresis).